codethor0/human-behaviour-convergence/docs/EXTENSIBILITY.md

-# Extending Behaviour Convergence: Predictor Plugins
+# Extending Behavior Convergence: Predictor Plugins

-This project supports plug-in predictors for behavioural forecasting.
+This project supports plug-in predictors for behavioral forecasting.
 You can add your own model by creating a Python class and registering it as an entry point.

 ## Quickstart